 When problems do arise during a production run, a quick check with carbonless paper can help you diagnose the problem.
 In one case packages were produced with consistent channel leakers; an impression revealed that excess crimper wear—previously unnoticed—was causing the problem.

-The need for diagnostic help may seem most prevalent on horizontal wrappers, but we find that improperly aligned sealing jaws are also a frequent source of poor package quality on vertical baggers.
+The need for diagnostic help may seem most prevalent on horizontal flow wrappers, but we find that improperly aligned sealing jaws are also a frequent source of poor package quality on vertical baggers.
 With either style machine, a detailed, carbonless paper impression yields valuable feedback.

 Carbonless paper, which can be found at office supply stores or obtained from Greener Corporation, should be a standard fixture in your toolbox and play a regular part in your training exercises and procedures.
 Use it often to optimize seal quality and reduce downtime.